MajesticLotus/nervos/11/README.md

 2) Link to Layer 1 Address:

-3) A screenshot of the console output immediately after you have successfully submitted a CKByte deposit to your Tron account on Layer 2:
+3) A screenshot of the console output after submitted a CKByte deposit to your Tron account on Layer 2:

 ![]()